 Can I opt-out

 You cannot.
-As this is an Imperial College London owned machine, it is managed in line with ICT Security Policy as per below:
+As this is an Imperial College London owned machine, it is managed in line with Information Security Policy as per below:

 11.8 When using College IT resources I must comply with the College’s Information Security Policy including this Acceptable Use Policy, JANET Acceptable Use Policy, and all relevant statutory and other provisions, regulations, rules and codes of practice.
 Specifically, but not exclusively, I must: